 Since its start in 2007, Taste of the Wild has only been subject to one voluntary product recall.
 In 2012, the company issued a recall on several varieties of dog and cat food because it was suspected that some ingredients had been contaminated with salmonella.

 In 2018 and 2019, Taste of the Wild was accused of allowing its dog food to contain dangerously high levels of heavy metals and other chemicals.
 Neither of these lawsuits has resulted in a recall or official legal decision, but owners should still be aware of this history before purchasing.

 Reviews of the Taste of the Wild High Prairie Dog Food Recipes

 Before we wrap up our Taste of the Wild High Prairie review, let’s take a closer look at each formula’s ingredients and nutritional breakdown:

 1. Taste of the Wild High Prairie Canine Recipe

-- Taste of the Wild High Prairie with roasted bison and roasted venison; real meat is the #1...
+- Taste of the Wild high Prairie with roasted bison & venison real meat is #1 ingredient optimal amino...

 The Taste of the Wild High Prairie Canine Recipe is the brand’s original bison-based, grain-free formula, offering dogs and their owners an option that’s heavily focused on red meat protein sources over poultry or fish.
 Bison meat is supposed to be extremely easy to digest and includes all the amino acids your dog needs for a healthy day-to-day life.